Analysis | A sexting scandal in the North Carolina Senate race was the last thing Democrats need

 Now that could be in jeopardy with recently revealed texts like this from Cunningham, who is married with two children, to a public relations specialist who is also married: “Would make my day to roll over and kiss you about now.”
 They were published Friday by NationalFile.com, and Cunningham apologized Friday for sending them.

 Democrats probably will need to knock out four Senate Republicans to get the majority.
 (We’re calculating that based on the likelihood they lose Democratic Sen. Doug Jones in Alabama.
-Also, if Democrat Joe Biden wins the White House, the vice president can cast tie-breaking votes).
+Also, if Democrat Joe Biden wins the White House, the vice president can cast tiebreaking votes).
 The four Republicans most likely to lose, based on our rankings, are:

 - Sen. Cory Gardner in Colorado